mvysny/mvysny.github.io/_posts/2022-5-12-on-complexity.md

 It's much simpler to have a function `db()` which runs given `Runnable` in transaction.
 The syntax for that sucks in Java though, you need to use Kotlin.

+## Throw DI Away

+To make my point crystal-clear: I am *not* implying that you should use JavaEE instead of Spring.
+Far from it.
+Both are based on dependency injection which is an [anti-pattern](../java-antipatterns/) and thus garbage.
+To be crystal-clear: anything based on DI (Guice, Dagger) is inherently an anti-pattern and thus should be avoided.